Wednesday, September 17, 2025

 Hope College: 119th annual Pull

-I hope that the only church in town isn't a competitive environment - a place where each person, and the group that they are aligned with, is trying to win in the game of life.
+I hope that the only church in town isn't a competitive environment where each and all are trying to win in the game of life.
 One team pulling together against the other team(s)?
 I hope not - this doesn't seem like the character of God as exhibited in the life of our Lord Jesus the Christ.
 I expect that He plans for us to abide in Christ and bear fruit in all circumstances - together as the full-functioning Body of Christ - unity.
 We need each other and for the Spirit of God to work out His will within each of us too.
 We were created by God to be productive, enjoyed and loved too.

 Just for today...